Find out if fostering is right for you! Join a FREE info session!

 A Comprehensive Guide To Becoming A Foster Carer

 If you’re considering becoming a Foster Carer, you may wonder what it involves and how long it takes.
-Given that our carers will be looking after children who have experienced trauma, the assessment process is understandably an in-depth process.
+Given that our carers will be looking after children who have experienced trauma, the assessment process is understandably an in-depth and robust process.
 Therefore, this typically takes around four to six months to complete.
 However, this may be quicker if you are transferring from another fostering agency.
 Unfortunately, there is no control over timescales for Disclosure and Barring Service (DBS) and medical checks.

 Let’s delve into the process of becoming a Foster Carer, shedding some light on each step involved to provide you with a clear understanding of the journey before you embark on this rewarding and exciting path!